-How To Make Stairs Safer At Home AskSAMIE
+How To Make Stairs Safer At Home cover page on AskSAMIE.com

 Did you know that thousands of people are injured on stairs every year?
 For older adults and those with a disability, stairs not only pose a daily challenge but also a significant risk.
 The bad thing is it's not just about the fall.
 The fear of falling has been proven to be almost as limiting.
 Research shows that an increased fear of falling also increases the risk of falling!